-“What I’m looking for is a one carat round diamond solitaire engagement ring in the range of G-H color, and VS-2 clarity, set in an 18k yellow gold setting.
-I read your article 15 Seconds to Diamond Buying Success and took note of your preferred range of proportions and found several suitable options from the vendors which you recommend.
-Here are the diamonds which I am considering, what do you think? — Kevin J.
+“What I’m looking for is a one-carat round diamond solitaire engagement ring in the range of G-H color, and VS-2 clarity, set in an 18k yellow gold setting.
+I read your One Minute Diamond Buying Guide and took note of your preferred range of proportions and found several suitable options from the vendors which you recommend.
+Here are the diamonds which I am considering, what do you think? — Kevin J.”

-Kevin writes: Using the selection criteria which you outlined on your web site, I did my best to cherry pick the best that each vendor had to offer in terms of round brilliant ideal cut diamonds in the range of one carat, G-H color and VS-2 clarity.
+Kevin writes: Using the selection criteria which you outlined on your website, I did my best to cherry-pick the best that each vendor had to offer in terms of round brilliant ideal cut diamonds in the range of one carat, G-H color, and VS-2 clarity.
 Here are the diamonds which I chose from the inventory of the vendors which you seem to prefer:

 Note that I edited the structure of the diamond description for the links…